Meet our researchers and medical experts

 Allison primarily focuses upon ‘FORECEE’, our ground-breaking research programme that aims to develop test to risk predict the development of breast, ovarian & womb cancer by studying the epigenetics, genetics and microbiome of cells from cervical smears.

 “We are very fortunate to have a long standing and good working relationship with the Eve Appeal.
 Our research has, and continues, to benefit from Eve Appeal fundraising and crucially from public engagement via the charity, allowing us to make the public more aware of our research programs – in particular how we are aiming to improve women’s lives through development of tests to risk predict and ultimately prevent deadly forms of women’s cancer.”

-Adeola Olaitan is a consultant gynaecological oncologist at University College London Hospital (UCLH).
-She specialises in the diagnosis and treatment of all types of gynaecological cancers including ovarian cancer, uterine cancer, endometrial cancer and cervical cancer.
+Adeola Olaitan is a Consultant Gynaecological Oncologist at University College London Hospital (UCLH).
+She specialises in the diagnosis and treatment of all types of gynaecological cancers including womb cancer, ovarian cancer and cervical cancer.

 She has an interest in public education and prevention and early diagnosis of cancer and engages with lay media to promote public understanding.
 To this end, she works The Eve Appeal where she is a medical expert and spokesperson for the charity when raising awareness of these cancers in the media.

-Additionally, she is a member of the British Gynaecological Cancer Society, where she currently serves on the council, and also holds membership of the British Society for Colposcopy and Cervical Pathology, and the International Gynaecological Cancer Society.
+Additionally, she is a member of the British Gynaecological Cancer Society, where she previously served on the council, and also holds membership of the British Society for Colposcopy and Cervical Pathology, and the International Gynaecological Cancer Society.

 Dr Ellie Cannon is an NHS GP and media Doctor, she has a column in The Mail on Sunday.